- Creating a project

 - Contact the developers

 Sometimes it's nice to work with your contracts interactively for testing and debugging purposes, or for executing transactions by hand.
-Truffle provides you an easy way to do this via an interactive console, with your contracts available and ready to use.
+Truffle provides you two easy ways to do this via an interactive console, with your contracts available and ready to use.

-When you load the console, you'll immediately see output like this:
+When you load the console, you'll immediately see the following prompt:

 This tells you you're running within a Truffle console using the

-The console provides all the features available in the Truffle command line tool.
+Both Truffle Develop and the console provide most of the features available in the Truffle command line tool.
 For instance, you can type

 migrate --reset within the console, and it will be interpreted the same as if you ran